microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/beta/docs/Microsoft.Graph.Beta.Identity.DirectoryManagement.md

 You can check up to a maximum of 20 groups per request.
 This function supports all groups provisioned in Azure AD.
 Because Microsoft 365 groups cannot contain other groups, membership in a Microsoft 365 group is always direct.
+This API is available in the following national cloud deployments.

 ### [Confirm-MgBetaOrganizationMemberObject](Confirm-MgBetaOrganizationMemberObject.md)
 Invoke action checkMemberObjects

 ### [Export-MgBetaDirectoryInboundSharedUserProfilePersonalData](Export-MgBetaDirectoryInboundSharedUserProfilePersonalData.md)
 Create a request to export the personal data for an inboundSharedUserProfile.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaAdministrativeUnit](Get-MgBetaAdministrativeUnit.md)
 Retrieve the properties and relationships of an administrativeUnit object.
 Since the administrativeUnit resource supports extensions, you can also use the GET operation to get custom properties and extension data in an administrativeUnit instance.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaAdministrativeUnitById](Get-MgBetaAdministrativeUnitById.md)
 Return the directory objects specified in a list of IDs.
-Some common uses for this function are to:
+Some common uses for this function are to: This API is available in the following national cloud deployments.

 ### [Get-MgBetaAdministrativeUnitCount](Get-MgBetaAdministrativeUnitCount.md)
 Get the number of the resource